Read the Spanish version: Cómo contratar un seguro de salud individual

 - Group health insurance: Your employer selects the plan(s) and health insurance companies.
 You enroll at work, usually in the fall during your employer’s open enrollment period.

 - Individual health insurance: This is a plan you buy on your own.
 An individual plan can cover just one person or a family.
-You can buy directly from a health insurance company or from your state’s health insurance marketplace, also called an exchange.
+You can buy directly from the best health insurance companies or from your state’s health insurance marketplace, also called an exchange.

-- Medicaid and the Children’s Health Insurance Program (CHIP): These plans have low income requirements.
+- Medicaid and the Children’s Health Insurance Program (CHIP): These federal-state plans have low-income requirements.

 - Medicare: Mostly for people age 65 and over.

 - Catastrophic health plans: These plans are only available to people under 30 and those who are facing severe financial problems.
 The plans have low premiums, but high out-of-pocket costs.
 They also offer all the benefits found in a standard ACA plan.